-Figure 2.2: Eye-in-hand camara configuration
+Figure 2.2: Eye-in-hand camera configuration.

-In fixed camera systems (figure 2.3), on the other hand, the camera is placed in a fixed position inside the task space, separated from the robot, so it can capture images of the robot and the working space simultaneously.
 In contrast with the previous case, in the fixed camera model the captured images are independent of the robot movements and there is a fixed relationship between the camera reference system and the task reference system which usually has its origin at the robot base.

-For both models, eye-in-hand and fixed camera, some kind of camera calibrations is needed.
-For the fixed camera it is necessary to calibrate the camera intrinsic (internal geometry and optics features) and extrinsic parameters (position and orientation).
+For both models, eye-in-hand and fixed camera, some kind of camera calibration is needed.
+For the fixed camera it is necessary to calibrate the camera intrinsic (internal geometry and optic features) and extrinsic parameters (position and orientation).
 For the eye-in-hand, the camera intrinsic paremeters may be required.

 Frequently, the robotic tasks are defined relative to one or more coordinate reference systems.
 For example, the pose of an object as obtained from the image processing is expressed in the camera reference system, while the pose of a target to be picked by a robot is usually expressed in the task reference system.
 Given two reference systems, it is possible to express the relationship between them by the composition of the transformations from one reference system into the other.
 These transformations usually are rotations and translations.
-If we denote ${}bI_c$ the matrix transformation from the camera reference system into the robot base reference system, and we denote
+If we denote ${}bI_c$ the matrix transformation from the camera reference system into the robot base reference system, and we denote ${}eI_b$ the transformation from the robot base reference system into the robot final effector reference system, then a point P in the camera reference system can be expressed in the robot final effector reference system by the following expression: $({}eI{b\cdot b}I_c)P$ .